Lapin0t/phd-manuscript/main/04_ogs.typ

           itree.tauF th t & := itree.tauF th (t game.par s^-),
           itree.visF th m th k & := itree.tauF th (s^- th m game.par k))) $

-Our first roadblock is now apparent: instanciating this with the OGS game does not match the type that we wanted.
+Our first roadblock is now apparent: instantiating this with the OGS game does not match the type that we wanted.
 There are two discrepancies.
 First, for two strategies to compose, they must agree on the current game position
 $i$.
 However, for adequacy to typecheck, we need to compose $ogsinterpA(c)$